DFE-Digital/get-into-teaching-app/docs/content.md

 ## Merge Conflicts
 Merge conflicts arise when two different branches alter the same content and both compete to have their changes merged into a common branch (usually `master`).
 Merge conflicts can be reduced by regularly keeping your branch synchronised with the `master` branch.
 Also try to co-ordinate with colleagues to ensure that you are not working on the same files/content as they are.

-Simple merge conflicts can be resolved in the Github text editor by preseving the content which should persist and manually deleting the content which should lapse.
+Simple merge conflicts can be resolved in the Github text editor by preserving the content which should persist and manually deleting the content which should lapse.
 For full steps please see:

 * [Resolving a merge conflict on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)